miquelcanalesteve/ontology-metrics-pretraining/code/scripts/calculate_metrics/README.md

 - **LLM Token Count**: Number of tokens based on the provided LLM tokenizer.
 - **Vocabulary-Specific Density**: Density of occurrences from a predefined vocabulary within the text, measured per line.
 - **Vocabulary-Specific Diversity**: Diversity of distinct vocabulary terms used relative to the total vocabulary.
-- **Sentence Uniqueness Ratio**: Ratio of unique RDF/OWL triple-like sentences.
+- **Logical Block Uniqueness Ratio**: Ratio of unique RDF/OWL logical block.
 - **Line Uniqueness Ratio**: Ratio of unique text lines.
 - **Brunet Index**: Lexical diversity score adapted for semantic tokens.
 - **Ontology Reference Index**: A combined weighted score that integrates all normalized metrics (density, diversity, uniqueness, and inverse Brunet Index) to provide a single comparative measure of ontology quality relative to the dataset or LLM outputs.